Quick Links

 behaviour within relationships that are criminal, what constitutes sexual harassment/violence, how use of alcohol and drugs can lead to risky sexual behaviour, impact and consequences of

-viewing/making sexually explicit material, key facts about reproductive health and pregnancy,
+viewing/making sexually explicit material, key facts about reproductive health and pregnancy, contraceptive efficacy, key facts about STI’s.

 Skills: